WordPress/gutenberg/packages/create-block/README.md

 $ npm start
 ```

 The `slug` provided (`todo-list` in the example) defines the folder name for the scaffolded plugin and the internal block name.
-The WordPress plugin generated need to [be installed manually](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).
+The WordPress plugin generated must [be installed manually](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 _(requires `node` version `14.0.0` or above, and `npm` version `6.14.4` or above)_